evendis/feature_lifecycle_analysis/README.md

-# Project Feature Lifecycle Analysis  - 4Rs for PivotalTracker
+# Project Feature Lifecycle Analysis

+*4Rs for PivotalTracker*

 ## Notes

 This is a pure Javascript client-side application.
-It collects story data directly from the Pivotal Tracker API and performs a "4Rs" analysis.
+It collects story data directly from the Pivotal Tracker API for analysis and charting in the browser.

+This is the source repository, it is also where the application is hosted via GitHub Pages.

+Run the application here: http://evendis.github.io/feature_lifecycle_analysis/

 ### PivotalTracker API Usage